Varnike/quadratic/README.md

 Enter coefficients a, b, c:
 12 89 -321.1
 ```
-After you pressed enter, programm will print the solution:
+After you pressed enter, program will print the solution:
 ```sh
 Solutions: -10.073085, 2.656419
 ```